-If you live or work near one of our pipelines, you will receive written communications, such as a brochure, about our operations and safety factors to consider and practice around pipelines.
-These communications, which are an important component of our public awareness program, comply with federal regulations and adhere to ExxonMobil’s commitment to communicating with its neighbors as part of its Operations Integrity Management System (OIMS).
+If you live or work near one of our pipelines, you will receive information about our operations and how to live, work and play safely near pipelines.
+These communications, which are an important component of our public awareness program, comply with federal regulations and adhere to ExxonMobil Pipeline Company’s commitment to communicating with its neighbors as part of its Operations Integrity Management System (OIMS).

 Help us keep our pipelines safe

-- Keep the rights of way near or on your property clear of any kind of obstruction.
-Property owners should not dig, build, store, place or plant anything on the right of way.
-Pipeline rights of way must be kept free of structures and other obstructions in order to provide us access to the pipeline for maintenance, as well as in the event of an emergency.>
+Keep the rights-of-way near or on your property clear of any kind of obstruction.
+Property owners should not dig, build, store, place or plant anything on the right-of-way.
+Pipeline rights-of-way must be kept free of structures and other obstructions in order to provide us access to the pipeline for inspection and maintenance, and in the event of an emergency.

-- Please report any unusual sounds, smells or suspicious activity to our 24-hour emergency number, 1-800-537-5200.
+Please report any unusual sounds or smells or suspicious activity to our 24-hour emergency number, 1-800-537-5200.
 You can call us at any time with your concerns.

 Public awareness activities

-ExxonMobil Pipeline Company and its employees communicate and engage with our neighbors and key audiences across all of our operating areas.
-These engagements vary in nature and frequency, reaching relevant and essential individuals and groups in a timely and effective manner through multiple channels.
+ExxonMobil Pipeline Company and its employees communicate and engage with our neighbors and key audiences across all our operating areas.
+These engagements vary in nature and frequency, reaching appropriate and essential individuals and groups in a timely and effective manner through multiple channels.

-- Direct outreach by ExxonMobil Pipeline Company operations personnel to neighbors, community leaders, local officials, and emergency responders regarding emergency response preparedness, upcoming maintenance projects and more.
+- Direct outreach by ExxonMobil Pipeline Company's operations personnel to neighbors, community leaders, local officials and emergency responders regarding emergency response preparedness, upcoming maintenance projects and more.

 - Community liaison meetings with emergency responders, public officials and industry partners providing important information about pipeline operations and emergency response protocols and standards.

-- Direct mail brochure, serving our key stakeholders in jurisdictions along and adjacent to the pipeline rights of way
+- Direct mail brochure, reaching community residents, landowners, excavators, farmers, schools and other key stakeholders in jurisdictions along and adjacent to the pipeline rights-of-way.

-- Direct outreach with our neighbors, including through community open houses, neighborhood visits, or phones calls, in advance of and during project or integrity related pipeline work
+- Direct outreach with our neighbors, including through community open houses, neighborhood visits, or phone calls, in advance of and during project or integrity-related pipeline work.

 - Community surveys to gauge and improve the effectiveness of our communications.